symflower/sessions/2018/iaam5/README.md

 # Intro

+The slides of this workshop can be found in [IaaM5-Kubernetes-Slides.pdf](./IaaM5-Kubernetes-Slides.pdf).

 You need:
 - A working Kubernetes cluster to deploy our application.
 - Your kubectl command should be able to interact with that cluster.